In this article, you’ll learn what is laser beam machining?, How it works? Explained its parts, working principle with

 Laser beam machining is a non-conventional machining process, in which a laser is directed towards the workpiece for machining.
 This process uses thermal energy to remove metal from metallic or nonmetallic surfaces.

 The laser is electromagnetic radiation.
 It produces monochromatic light which is in the form of an almost collimated beam that can be focussed optically on to very small spots of less than 0.002 mm dia.

 The ‘LASER‘ word stands for Light Amplification by Stimulated Emission of Radiation.

 Working Principle of Laser Beam Machining

 Let us consider that the atoms of a medium (for example, a ruby crystal rod) are at the ground state.
 When a quantum of energy from a light source is made to fall on this medium, it causes absorption of radiation by the atoms of the medium.

-This results in an electron of the atoms of the medium to jump to the upper energy level.
+This results in an electron of the atoms of the medium jumping to the upper energy level.

 The atoms in the upper energy level are then said to be in an excited state.
 The atom in an excited state immediately begins to drop spontaneously to the metastable (intermediate) state.

 From the metastable state, the atom emits a photon at random before it falls to the original energy level.
 This radiation of photons is known as spontaneous emission, which is extremely rapid.

 However, in the presence of the light of the appropriate frequency stimulated emission will occur in the upper energy level when the atoms will begin to emit and the chain reaction will occur by causing more to emit and the whole avalanche would dump down together.
 This is called the lasing action.

 Parts of Laser Circuit